War And Violence On The Decline In Modern Times

 GOLDSTEIN: That's OK.

 CONAN: ...joined us from WFCR in Amherst, Steven Pinker at a studio at Harvard.
 We thank them both.
+Egypt's elections when we come back.
 This is NPR News.